Woodland Preserve with Sheep

 Our Home & Location

 We have named our home the Elder Creek Oak Woodland Preserve (eldercreek.org) because we love the beings who make this land what it is, and that love tells us to help these species in any way we can.
-Protecting them through a conservation easement and promoting their intrinsic value publicly are two things we do for them.
+Protecting them through a conservation easement and promoting their intrinsic value publicly are two things we are trying to do for them.
 These beings include hundreds of native species, prominent among them blue oaks, valley oaks, manzanita, black walnut, grape, willow, and elder.
 Bird residents include the lively acorn woodpeckers, titmice, bushtits, nuthatches, bluebirds, quail, towhees and wrens.
 The land is bordered on the west by the South Fork of Elder Creek, where the occasional beaver may be seen, along with green herons and kingfishers.
 Lizards, snakes, toads and frogs are much loved members of the community of life here.
 The land has been a haven for life long before we arrived, so making it a preserve only seems fit.

 The house is straw bale and in hot weather, it needs to have windows opened at night or early morning, then closed before the temperature outside gets above the indoor temp.
 This is the A/C system and it works beautifully.
 We are off-grid and if you like, you may use our solar oven.
 There are some amenities that many American homes have that we do not have: flush toilets, wifi, TV, stereo, toaster, microwave, internet-functional computer, unlimited electricity.
 Instead, we have composting toilets, satellite internet via modem and ethernet or USB jack, solar oven, and an old computer that can do email and a little more.